Patriots of DAR Members

 daughter of a paper maker.
 They had eleven children, three of whom followed the family

-tradition of paper making.
-Mary died in 1782 and John in 1808.
+tradition of papermaking.
+Mary died in 1782, and John in 1808.
 They are buried at the

 Carol Hart's Patriot

-WILLIAM BUCHANAN TRIGG was born in Bedford County Virginia in 1742 and at the age of 33 was appointed Justice of the Peace.
+WILLIAM BUCHANAN TRIGG was born in Bedford County, Virginia, in 1742 and, at the age of 33, was appointed Justice of the Peace.
 In 1778 he was appointed Lt.
 Col. in the Bedford County Militia.
 The Militia served at Jamestown, marched to Williamsburg and on to York where they joined the Continental Army.
 Col. Trigg was present when Cornwallis surrendered at Yorktown.
 Following the war he and his wife Sarah Saunders (Saunders) migrated to Sumner, Tennessee.
 Both are buried at the Terrell Cemetery in Hendersonville, When William died in 1817 he left his extensive holdings to his eleven children and his Tennessee property to his wife stating “I have tried to do equal justice to all.”
 Sarah died two years later and is buried next to her husband.
 His grave is marked with a DAR marker and his tombstone is engraved “Sleep parents of a numerous race…”

 Peggy Jo Harris's Patriot